geoportti/geospatial-challenge-camp/source/tabs/kick_off.rst

 .. admonition:: Confirmation!

     - This confirmation is needed for *General public* assiting the opening event
+    - Venue at A Grid: room A108b and room A111a (Aalto University, Otakaari 5)
+    - **Deadline** by Friday 22nd September noon

     .. button-link:: https://forms.gle/9re4Gc82XVsNMdKY6
             :color: primary